oschwengers/bakta/README.md

 Bakta is a tool for the rapid & standardized local annotation of bacterial genomes & plasmids.
 It provides **dbxref**-rich and **sORF**-including annotations in machine-readable `JSON` & bioinformatics standard file formats for automatic downstream analysis.

-> Bakta is young and still in a beta status!
-So please, test it, bend, sequeeze & smash it, try to crash it... but don't forget to file bug reports ;-)
-Of course, feedback of any kind and feature requests are highly welcome & very much appreciated!
+> Bakta is still quite young.
+So please, test it, bend, sequeeze and smash it, try to crash it... but don't forget to file bug reports ;-) Of course, feedback of any kind and feature requests are highly welcome and very much appreciated!

 ## Contents